-You need to use a pencil for transferring and then outline the design freehand with a pyrography tool and nib of your choice.
+You need to use a pencil for transferring the wood burning templates and then outline the design freehand with a hot pyrography tool and nib of your choice.

-Making your own custom stencils for wood is not a difficult process.
+Making your own custom pyrography stencils is not a difficult process.

 There are 2 methods to choose from:

-Follow the same preparation as for cutting your template out with a craft knife up to the point of taping your design firmly to the glass.
+For these new stencils for wood burning, follow the same preparation as for cutting your template out with a craft knife – up to the point of taping your design firmly to the glass.

 This method does not produce as crisp a stencil for wood burning as the craft knife does.
 The melted edges will never be as perfect as the sharp cut of a blade.

-In conclusion, using wood burning stencil designs will enhance the projects you are working on.
+In conclusion, using pyrography stencils for burning designs will enhance the projects you are working on.

-A pyrography stencil and can save you a lot of time and frustration when it comes to laying out the finicky letters and numbers part of a design.
+A wood burning stencil kit can save you a lot of time and frustration when it comes to laying out the finicky letters and numbers part of a design.